refp16/refp16.github.io/_posts/2013-09-23-make-a-siteblog-using-jekyll-and-github.md

 contained therein has basic instructions on how do modify the site to suit your needs.

-The first thing you should do is modify the `~/USER.github.com/_config.yml` file to reflect your information.
-At this point, run `jekyll --server` and check your site locally to visually aknowledge the changes you just made.
+The first thing you should do is modify the `~/USER.github.io/_config.yml` file to reflect your information.
+At this point, run `bundle exec jekyll serve` and check your site locally to visually acknowledge the changes you just made.

 Next, you can create new posts and pages using `rake post` and `rake page`, respectively.
 Navigate to the root directory of your site:

-    $ cd ~/USER.github.com
+    $ cd ~/USER.github.io

 To create a new post titled _foo_, run